Flask-OIDC

 OIDC_SCOPES

-A python list with the scopes that should be requested.
-This impacts the information available in the UserInfo field and what the token can be used for.
+A string containing the scopes that should be requested separated by spaces.
+This impacts the information available in the oidc_auth_profile session value and what the token can be used for.
 Please check your identity provider’s documentation for valid values.
-Defaults to [‘openid’, ‘email’].
+Defaults to "openid email".

 OIDC_CLOCK_SKEW